-ShimmerCat QS uses two configuration files, both of which are expected to be at fixed locations relative to the server'ss working directory:
+ShimmerCat QS uses two instance-wide configuration files, both of which are expected to be at fixed locations relative to the server's working directory:

 devlove.yamlcontains basic configuration about which domains to serve.

 <scratch-folder>/tweaks.yamlcontains technical settings that can be changed to balance security and features.

 The basic features of this file are covered in detail in our tutorials in this documentation.
 Here is the full reference for the file, using json-schema, though we have used YAML instead of JSON for the schema so that it is easier to read.
 Scroll to after the text-box to find additional information about each object.